guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs/README.md

 ## Setup

 We used TensorFlow 0.11 and Python 2.
+Sklearn is also used.

 The two datasets can be loaded by running `python download_datasets.py` in the `data/` folder.

+To preprocess the second dataset (opportunity challenge dataset), you will need the signal submodule of scipy, and pandas.

 ## Results using the previous UCI HAR dataset